thecraic/aws-iot-databricks-workshop/content/StreamingAnalytics/LaunchDatabricksCluster.md

 ![Advanced Options](/images/databricks/advanced-options.png)

 5. In the **‘Advanced Options’** , navigate to the **‘Instances’ -> ‘Instance profile’** option You will see the instance profile which you added in the previous step in the drop down.
 Choose the instance profile from the drop down.
+**Note: In the new UI ,‘Instance profile’ might be available above the 'Advanced Options'.*
 ![Choose Instance Profile](/images/databricks/choose-instance-profile.png)

 6. Click the `Create Cluster` button and  wait for the Cluster to be created and running as below with a green tick mark